JaimeHeras/TFG/README.md

 # TFG
 - APP.java and Show.java belong to MovementResults
-- ReadInfoFromArduino_ArduinoIDE.ino belongs to Arduino IDE code4
+- ReadInfoFromArduino_ArduinoIDE.ino belongs to Arduino IDE code
 - readInfoFromArduino.java belongs to readInfoFromArduino

-I uploaded the complete projects, leaving the originals so that to compare and check there have not been any changes. in the principal codes
+I uploaded the complete projects, leaving the originals also out of the folders so that to compare and check there have not been any changes.